-It is important that the Implanon is easily palpable (felt) under the skin.
+It is important that the Implanon is easily felt under the skin.
 This means it can be easily located and seen as a slightly raised rectangular rod just under the surface of the skin.
 Implanon is most commonly inserted just above the elbow joint, on the inside aspect of the upper arm.

 How does Implanon work?

 Like many contraceptive devices, Implanon works by a combination of factors.
 It prevents ovulation so that there is no egg to be fertilised in the first place.
-It makes the lining of the uterus thin and not suitable for a fertilised egg to nestle in, as well as thickening the cervical mucous which acts as an effective barrier for the sperm to work their way through to the uterus.
+It makes the lining of the uterus thin and not suitable for a fertilised egg to nestle in, as well as thickening the cervical mucous.
+This acts as an effective barrier for the sperm to work their way through to the uterus.

 Where do I go to get my Implanon removed?

 It is important for women who have Implanon inserted to keep a mental and physical record of when it was inserted in the first place.
 As the three years approaches, plans can be made for its removal or replacement.

 Your General Practitioner or local Family Planning Clinic will be able to remove the Implanon device.
 Health care practitioners need to be trained in the removal of Implanon and although it is not a complex procedure, this still requires a degree of skill.

 If the Implanon is not clearly visible under the skin, it is important to seek a health care practitioner who has skills in more complicated removal.
 If you are planning to have another one inserted immediately, then it is possible to use the same cut in the skin.
 It only takes 10-15 minutes to carry out the removal procedure.